jeffharrell/minicart/README.md

 * `afterShow` - Event after the cart is shown
 * `onAddToCart` - Event before a product is added to the cart
 * `afterAddToCart` - Event after a product is added to the cart
+* `onRemoveFromCart` - Event before a product is removed from the cart
+* `afterRemoveFromCart` - Event after a product is removed from the cart
 * `onCheckout` - Event before the checkout action takes place
 * `onReset` - Event before the cart is emptied (typically when a transaction is completed)
 * `afterReset` - Event after the cart is emptied (typically when a transaction is completed)